 Video provides that face-to-face interaction that people want.
 When you have their attention in that way, it opens up doors to make that connection.
 They can read your physical cues and see your passion.
 If you can touch on their emotions in an honest and positive way, your video will do much better than one that is empty and fake.

 This concept especially applies to small businesses.
 The mass majority doesn’t know who you are yet – but that doesn’t mean they don’t want to.
 Take advantage of the fact that you’re not some huge company that people can’t get close to.
 Let people in, in simple ways.
 People want to know you, what your workspace is like, who you work with, how you relate to them — your customers.
 Video will help you do just that.

 - Businesses who optimize an emotional connection tend to outperform their competition.
 Test out different scripts and find which ones resonate more with your audience.

 - Be yourself.
 Your audience will be able to tell if you’re forcing emotions or trying to deceive them.

 People trust videos to teach them how to do things, to make them laugh when they’re having a bad day, to get to know people, to be told information about life and what’s going on in this crazy world.

-It is important for you to take advantage of every resource you can.
-Using video as a part of your social media marketing strategy is one of the easiest and most rewarding resources available to you.
+You need to take advantage of every resource you can.
+Using video as a part of your social media marketing strategy is one of the most accessible and most rewarding resources available to you.